syncfusion-content/wpf-docs/wpf/Syntax-Editor/Text-Navigation.md

 ---
 layout: post
 title: Text Navigation in Syntax Editor | Syncfusion
-description: Explains about Text Navigation support in Syntax Editor for WPF
+description: This section gives detailed explanation about the Text Navigation support in Syntax Editor control for WPF
 platform: wpf
 control: Syntax Editor
 documentation: ug
 ---
-# Text Navigation
+# Text Navigation of EditControl

 Syntax Editor offers extensive support to text navigation.
 Users can perform navigation between characters, words, and line items using the built-in functions or keyboard shortcut keys.
-This section briefly explains navigation of text in the Syntax Editor.

 ## Programmatic Navigation